shirbr510/findutils-chocolatey/README.md

 # findutils-chocolatey

-a chocolatey redistribution of GNU findutils
+A Chocolatey Redistribution of GNU findutils

 ## GNU with chocolatey